How do I know my child is going to be safe at Courageous?

 New Summer Youth Program students must supply a Courageous Proof of Swimming Form (download here) signed by a certified lifeguard; a letter on pool or organization letterhead stating that the student has met or exceeded our swimming requirement; or proof of swimming at one of the following levels:

-- YMCA: Certificate of completion for Fish Level or above
+- YMCA: Certificate of completion for Fish Level and/or Level 5 or above

 - Red Cross: Certificate of Completion for Level V or above